saira-gulamali/redux-media-app/README.md

 - Redux Toolkit
 - Redux Toolkit Query

+# Getting started with redux-media-app

+- You need to run the JSON server (the database) and the client server (the react app) to run the app

+- to start the JSON server run: npm run start:server

+- to start the client server run: npm start

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).